-Surabaya is the second largest city of Indonesia and the capital of East Java (Java Timur).
+Surabaya is the second largest city in Indonesia and the capital of East Java (Java Timur).
 This modern industrialized city possesses several tourist attractions.
-The submarine museum, Madura island, Mount Bromo, cool mountains of Malang and Ijen Plateau are few of them.
+The submarine museum, Madura island, Mount Bromo, the cool mountains of Malang, and the Ijen Plateau are a few of them.
 While exploring the beauty of the city, if you are wondering where to pray in Surabaya, here is our list of recommendations.

-Address: Jalan Masjid Al Akbar Timur No.1, Pagesangan, Jambangan, Pagesangan, Jambangan, Kota SBY, Jawa Timur 60274, Indonesia
+Address: Jalan Masjid Al Akbar Timur No.1, Pagesangan, Jambangan, Kota Surabaya, Jawa Timur 60274, Indonesia

-Address: Pegirian, Semampir, Ampel, Semampir, Kota SBY, Jawa Timur 60153, Indonesia
+Address: Pegirian, Semampir, Ampel, Semampir, Kota Surabaya, Jawa Timur 60153, Indonesia

 Masjid Rahmat is one of the oldest mosques in Surabaya that is a rich part of history.
-It is framed the by the decorative arched entrance that leads out into the courtyard, the large white dome and the two decorative minarets all of which are influenced by Islamic architecture.
-Wooden doors lead to the spacious, comfortable interior of the masjid that has a serene surrounding for peaceful prayers with marble green pillars and a domed ceiling.
-Apart from the prayer area, it is open for all travellers and is a must-visit mosque in Surabaya.
+It is framed by the decorative arched entrance that leads out into the courtyard, the large white dome, and the two decorative minarets all of which are influenced by Islamic architecture.
+Wooden doors lead to the spacious, comfortable interior of the masjid which has a serene surrounding for peaceful prayers with marble green pillars and a domed ceiling.
+Apart from the prayer area, it is open to all travelers and is a must-visit mosque in Surabaya.

-Address: Kampus ITS, Jalan Raya ITS Campus, Sukolilo, Kota SBY, Jawa Timur 60111, Indonesia
+Address: Kampus ITS, Jalan Raya ITS Campus, Sukolilo, Kota Surabaya, Jawa Timur 60111, Indonesia

 This mosque is located closer to Balaikota (city hall), also surrounded by schools and shopping malls.
-Situated in a crowded surrounding, it is visited by a large number of people, especially passing travellers and people in the area.
-The mosque was renovated in 2016 and has a spacious interior with wooden pillars and a prayer area with a marble flooring - the ablution area is much larger too.
-It is now a comfortable, peaceful environment for prayers and features decorative tiles in Islamic artistic style adorning the speaker’s podium.
+Situated in the crowded surroundings, it is visited by a large number of people, especially passing travelers and people in the area.
+The mosque was renovated in 2016 and has a spacious interior with wooden pillars and a prayer area with marble flooring - the ablution area is much larger too.
+It is now a comfortable, peaceful environment for prayers and features decorative tiles in an Islamic artistic style adorning the speaker’s podium.